 - 13. Review periodically, with the Corporation's legal counsel, any legal matter that could have a significant impact on the Corporation's financial statements and any material inquiries or reports received from regulatory or governmental agencies. - 14.
-In coordination with the Compliance Committee of the Board, review periodically the content and operation of the Corporation's ethics and compliance program and the Code of Business Ethics. - 15.
 Discuss with management and the independent auditors at least annually the Corporation's guidelines and policies with respect to enterprise risk assessment and risk management, including but not limited to risks relating to the Corporation's information technology use and protection, data governance, privacy, and cybersecurity, and the Corporation's strategy to mitigate such risks.
-The Committee should discuss the Corporation's major financial risk exposures and the overall steps management has taken to monitor and control such exposures; however, the Committee is not responsible for detailed review of financial risk exposure and management, which responsibility has been delegated to another committee of the Board.

-- 16. Set, and review periodically, clear hiring policies for employees or former employees of the independent auditors. - 17.
-Establish, and review periodically, procedures for: (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters and (ii) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - 18.
-Engage or consult with independent counsel or advisors as it deems necessary to carry out its duties. - 19.
+The Committee should discuss the Corporation's major financial risk exposures, and the overall steps management has taken to monitor and control such exposures; however, the Committee is not responsible for detailed review of financial risk exposure and management, which responsibility has been delegated to another committee of the Board. - 15.
+Set, and review periodically, clear hiring policies for employees or former employees of the independent auditors. - 16.
+Establish, and review periodically, procedures for: (i) the receipt, retention and treatment of complaints received by the Corporation regarding accounting, internal accounting controls or auditing matters and (ii) the confidential, anonymous submission by employees of the Corporation of concerns regarding questionable accounting or auditing matters. - 17.
+Engage or consult with independent counsel or advisors as it deems necessary to carry out its duties. - 18.
 Review of related party transactions for potential conflicts of interest.